Skip to main content

 Recording options overview

-Multiplayer is versatile by design and you can select between 4 options how to capture your full stack session recordings:
+Multiplayer is versatile by design and you can select between multiple options how you prefer to capture your full stack session recordings:

 (1) On-demand recording